paragi/was/README.md

 ##Status##

 This is Proof of concept.
-  -There will be issues it you try to make it a production platform as is.
+  *There will be issues it you try to make it a production platform as is.
-  -If you want to run large off the shelf applications there will be issues as well.
+  *If you want to run large off the shelf applications there will be issues as well.
-  -There are both security and performance issues.
+  *There are both security and performance issues.
-  -If this project turn out to be useful and people wish to join the project, all that will    eventually be ironed out
+  *If this project turn out to be useful and people wish to join the project, all that will    eventually be ironed out

 ##PHP##